 Action # Title Description Total Funds Contributing Teachers and staff continually support students' access to technology and provide training and materials to close gaps.
 SDWIHS has seen this action be effective with the students during the last year.
 SDWIHS expects all students would benefit from this action, making this an LEA-wide action.
 SDWIHS expects these actions to positively impact the students by sustaining 100% access to the educational program.
-2.4 Support for Standards-based Curriculum and Instruction ards-based have access to high-quality standards-aligned curriculum and instruction that is continually improving.
-We will do the following: Yes 2.5 Educational materials for an effective program All students will have access to all materials to participate fully in enrolled courses.
+2.4 Support for Standards-based Curriculum and Instruction All English Learners, LTELs, low-income and foster youth students will have access to high-quality standards-aligned curriculum and instruction that is continually improving.
+We will do the following: VAPA coursework will be increased.
+Regional leadership for curriculum and instruction will participate in local curriculum review.
+Engage in dialogue in collaborative groups.
+Provide input on aligning standards to instructional practices.
+Analyze data results to develop and improve practices and processes. \$343,000.00 Yes All English Language Learners, low-income, and foster youth students will have access to high-quality standards-aligned curriculum and instruction that is continually improving.
+We use the implementation score for the standards-based curriculum from the CDE Standards Implementation Rubric.
+To address this, SDWIHS will continue to collaborate and develop a high-quality, personalized curriculum to support the needs of each student.
+SDWIHS expects all students would benefit from this action, making this an LEA-wide action.
+SDWIHS expects these actions to positively impact the educational program resulting in a score of 5.0 on the CDE rubric.
+2.5 Educational materials for an effective program All students will have access to all materials to participate fully in enrolled courses.
 An effective education program relies on quality materials for all subject areas.
-SDWIHS continues to purchase state-adopted texts and update supplemental materials regularly to meet the students' academic needs. \$13,403,966.00 No
+SDWIHS continues to purchase state-adopted texts and update supplemental materials regularly to meet the students' academic needs. \$15,570,534.00 No

 Action # Title Description Total Funds Contributing 2.6 Safe and secure facilities SDWIHS provides learning facilities for the students that are safe and secure.
-SDWIHS monitors the sites each year using the Facility Inspection Tool (FIT). \$6,147,650.00 No
+SDWIHS monitors the sites each year using the Facility Inspection Tool (FIT). \$7,418,550.00 No